adamar/Mothership/README.md

 ## About

-Mothership is a process monitoring system.
+Mothership is a process / micro-service monitoring system.

 ## Installation